tais/1.13/FILEFORMAT.md

 Animated files have additional Application Data.
 Size – (number of images) x 16 with the following content:
 - images which are the first of a new direction:
-  - byte 1-8, value 0, unknown purpose.
+  - byte 1-8, value 0, unknown purpose
-  - byte 9, equals to number of images in current direction.
+  - byte 9, equals to number of images in current direction
-  - byte 10, value 2, unknown purpose.
+  - byte 10, value 2, unknown purpose
-  - byte 11-16, value 0, unknown purpose.
+  - byte 11-16, value 0, unknown purpose
 - images which are not the beginning of a new direction:
-  - bytes 1-16, value 0, unknown purpose.
+  - bytes 1-16, value 0, unknown purpose

 # ETRLE compression algorithm.
 ETRLE abbreviation meaning is unknown.
 Last three letters most likely mean Run-Length Encoding.